bamurtaugh/dev-container-spec/docs/supporting-tools.md

 ## devcontainer CLI

-Given the growing number of use cases for dev containers, there is a companion [devcontainer command line interface](https://code.visualstudio.com/docs/remote/devcontainer-cli) (CLI) that can be used independent of the Remote - Containers extension or GitHub Codespaces.
+Given the growing number of use cases for dev containers, there is a companion [devcontainer command line interface](https://code.visualstudio.com/docs/remote/devcontainer-cli) (CLI).
+It can be used independent of other tools.

 ## GitHub Codespaces

 A [codespace](https://docs.github.com/en/codespaces/overview) is a development environment that's hosted in the cloud.
 Codespaces run on a variety of VM-based compute options hosted by GitHub.com, which you can configure from 2 core machines up to 32 core machines.
 You can connect to your codespaces from the browser or locally using Visual Studio Code.

-> **Tip:** If you've already built a container and connected to it, be sure to run **Codespaces: Rebuild Container** from the Command Palette (`kbstyle(F1)`) to pick up any changes you make.
+> **Tip:** If you've already built a codespace and connected to it, be sure to run **Codespaces: Rebuild Container** from the Command Palette (`kbstyle(F1)`) to pick up any changes you make.

 ### Product specific limitations